Spicer: Hitler 'was not using the gas on his own people the same way that Assad is doing'

 While Hitler did not use chemical weapons on the battlefield, Hitler and the Nazis used gas chambers to exterminate Jews, disabled people and others.

+"You had someone who was despicable as Hitler who didn't even sink to using chemical weapons," Spicer said.
+"So you have to, if you are Russia, ask yourself is this a country and a regime that you want to align yourself with."

+The comment immediately reverberated online and audible gasps could be heard in the press briefing room after the Spicer made the comment.

-Spicer, asked for a clarification by a reporter about the comments that Hitler did not use chemical weapons, said: "I think when you come to sarin gas, he was not using the gas on his own people the same way that Assad is doing."
+Spicer, asked later in the briefing for a clarification by a reporter about the comments that Hitler did not use chemical weapons, said: "I think when you come to sarin gas, he was not using the gas on his own people the same way that Assad is doing."

 Reporters in the briefing room offered the Holocaust as an example of chemical weapons use.

+"He brought them into the Holocaust centers, I understand that," Spicer said.

-"But in the way that Assad used them, where he went into towns and dropped them down to innocent in the middle of towns," Spicer said, defending his statement.
+"But in the way that Assad used them, where he went into towns and dropped them down to innocent in the middle of towns," he added, defending his statement.
+"I appreciate the clarification, that was not the intent."

+The comment did not clear up the controversy, especially considering Spicer seemingly referred to concentration camps as "the Holocaust center."

+In a statement issued after the briefing, Spicer said "in no way was I trying to lessen the horrendous nature of the Holocaust."

+"I was trying to draw a distinction of the tactic of using airplanes to drop chemical weapons on population centers.
+Any attack on innocent people is reprehensible and inexcusable," he said.

 The majority of historians believe Nazi Germany did not ever use chemical weapons on the battlefield in the Second World War despite possessing both WWI-era chemical weapons as well as more advanced nerve agents.
-Hitler himself was exposed to mustard gas during his WWI service, but he did not sign off on chemical weapons use against allied forces even when Germany was suffering battlefield losses.
+Hitler himself was exposed to mustard gas during his WWI service, but he did not sign off on chemical weapons use against Allied forces even when Germany was suffering battlefield losses.

 However, Hitler did of course use chemical gas to murder innocent civilians in concentration camps.